Be sure to check out the 4 panels AUTOTESTCON has to offer, including the DoD ATS Exeuctive Plenary Session

 The panel will consist of three papers followed by panel discussion that brings in additional ATS and Cyber Security industry experts into the discussion.
 Each paper presenter will provide a 15 minute presentation of their paper as well as participate in the Panel Discussion.
 The Panel will conclude with an Audience Question and Answer session.

-- Dr. Jeremy Straub (North Dakota State University, USA) presenting Testing Automation for an Intrusion Detection System
+- Karanam Dayananda (North Dakota State University, USA) presenting Testing Automation for an Intrusion Detection System

 - Robert Mixer (National Instruments, USA) presenting Security Compliance of Test Systems - A Practical Approach